Problem and Context

 Our different events have had a total of 469 participants out of which the mapping parties have yielded a rich dataset of free and open map data.
 For the exact numbers, please refer to the charts below:

-Chart 2: Progress of hospitals, schools, places of worship and government offices from March till Aug
+Chart 2: Progress of hospitals, schools, government offices and places of worship

 In addition to this, a hundred percent of the uploaded OSM data of Pokhara have now been translated into Nepali.